Tesfamik/ECEG5193-Algorithms/README.md

 # Notes for Final Exam:

-# Final Exam consists of chapters strating from 5.1 to 8.2
+# Final Exam consists of chapters starting from 5.1 to 8.2

 # But, the following slides are not in the final exam